BIBSYSDEV/track-changes-to-aws-terms-and-conditions/atlassian/privacy-policy.md

 develop and improve our Services.
 Where we retain information to develop and improve our Services, we take steps to de-identify the information.

+**_Content you provide through our products:_** We retain de-identified and aggregated content in accordance with documentation for applicable data contribution Product functionalities.

 _**Information you share on the Services:**_ If your account is deactivated or disabled, some of your information and the content you have provided will remain in order to allow your team members or other users to make full use of